swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 The `@_exported` attribute is a step above a `public` import as clients see the imported module declarations is if they were part of the local module.
-With this proposal, `@_exported` is accepted only on public import statements, both with the modifier or the default public visibility in Swift 6 mode.
+With this proposal, `@_exported` is accepted only on public import declarations, both with the modifier or the default public visibility in Swift 6 mode.

 The `@testable` attribute allows the local module to reference the internal declarations of the imported module.
 The current design even allows to use an imported internal or package type in a public declaration.
-The access level behavior applies in the same way as a normal import, all imported declarations have as upper-bound the access level on the import statement.
+The access level behavior applies in the same way as a normal import, all imported declarations have as upper-bound the access level on the import declaration.
 In the case of a `@testable` import, even the imported internal declarations are affected by the bound.

 Current uses of `@_implementationOnly import` should be replaced with an internal import or lower.